Literacy Education - Courses

 This course presents an overview of the major language and literacy acquisition theories through an introduction to the theorists who have shaped current literacy instruction.
 Topics will include oral language development, the definition of reading, the reading process, changing perspectives on literacy, legislation regarding literacy, and the investigation of different reading programs.
 Additionally, there will be a focus on turning theory into practice and examining the implementation of the theories in the reading classroom.
 Students will be expected to read the original works of important literacy authorities and to investigate the research related to reading.

-This course will build on students’ knowledge of assessment and develop their ability to provide assessment driven literacy instruction suitable for struggling readers and/or writers in grades K-12.
+This course will build on students’ knowledge of assessment and develop their ability to provide assessment driven literacy instruction suitable for students that experience reading and writing difficulties in grades K-12.
 It will focus on research-based, code-emphasis intervention.
 In addition, course topics will include utilizing informal and formal assessments, analysis of assessment data, choosing texts with and for students that align with the students’ reading levels, interests, needs, and cultural and linguistic backgrounds.
 Students will prepare lesson plans that connect explicit, code-emphasis, instruction and reading and writing for authentic purposes.
 Students are expected to fulfill about 20 hours of their literacy practicum requirements. (pre-req.
-EDUC 5902)
+GEDU 5902)

 This course focuses upon the cognitive development associated with language development through multiple stages and across various disabilities and non-disabling conditions.
 Participants will review current theories on language development and acquisition in children to establish a background in how language and its development are impacted and impact academic and social development.
 Topics will include processing, storing, and retrieval of symbolic information, and assessment measures for diagnosis and remediation of metalinguistic difficulties across the broadest range of learners, including those with mild, moderate, severe or multiple disabilities.